MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-cm/finalize-the-os-configuration-for-windows-10-deployment-with-configuration-manager.md

 ---
 title: Finalize operating system configuration for Windows 10 deployment
-description: Follow this walk-through to finalize the configuration of your Windows 10 operating deployment. ms.assetid: 38b55fa8-e717-4689-bd43-8348751d493e ms.reviewer:
+description: This article provides a walk-through to finalize the configuration of your Windows 10 operating deployment. ms.assetid: 38b55fa8-e717-4689-bd43-8348751d493e ms.reviewer:
 manager: laurawi